victorgv/dev-notes/Using IMAP with OAuth 2 authenticate and Office 365/README.md

 - Secret Value
 - Mail address

-Replace into Main class in JAVA project or into xxx.pas in DELPHI project.
+Replace into Main class in JAVA project or into constant.pas in DELPHI project.

 # Setting up Azure AD